Home Warranty vs Home Insurance: What's the Difference and Do You Need Both?

 What Each Policy Actually Covers

-Most homeowners assume that because both products protect their home, they overlap — but they don't.
+Most homeowners assume that because both products protect their home, they overlap.
+They don't.
 Home insurance and a home warranty address completely different risks.

 Homeowners insurance is a traditional insurance policy that protects your home and belongings from sudden, unexpected events.
 Common covered perils include: